-Years Ended December 31, 2022 Percentage Change 2021 Advertising and marketing services \$ 69,667 (4.9) % \$ 73,271 Circulation 65,191 0.4 % 64,943 Printing, distribution and other 15,793 (2.3) % 16,160 Total Net Operating Revenue 150,651 (2.4) % 154,374 Total Operating Costs and Expense 159,638 (2.9) % 164,324 Operating Loss \$ (8,987) 9.7 % \$ (9,950)
+Years Ended December 31, 2023 Percentage Change 2022 Advertising and marketing services \$ 59,038 (15.3) % \$ 69,667 Circulation 65,349 0.2 % 65,191 Printing, distribution and other 15,309 (3.1) % 15,793 Total Net Operating Revenue 139,696 (7.3) % 150,651 Total Operating Costs and Expense 147,766 (7.4) % 159,638 Operating Loss \$ (8,070) 10.2 % \$ (8,987)

-Traditionally, the Company's primary revenues are generated from advertising within its core newspapers, niche publications and related websites and from subscription and single copy sales of its printed newspapers.
+Traditionally, the Company's primary revenues are generated from advertising within its core newspaper, related websites, and from subscription and single copy sales of its printed newspaper.
 As a result of competitive and economic conditions, the newspaper industry has faced a significant revenue decline over the past decade.
 Therefore, the Company has sought to diversify its revenues through development and investment in new product offerings, increased circulation rates and leveraging of its existing assets to offer cost efficient commercial printing and distribution services.
 The Company continually evaluates the overall performance of its core products to ensure existing assets are deployed adequately to maximize return.

-The Company's advertising revenue from its core newspapers continues to be adversely affected by the shift of advertiser spending to other forms of media and the increased accessibility of free online news content, as well as news content from other sources, which resulted in declines in advertising and paid print circulation volumes and revenue.
-Decreases in print display and classified categories are indicative of continuing trends by advertisers towards digital platforms, which are widely available from many sources.
+The Company's advertising revenue from its core newspaper continues to be adversely affected by the shift of advertiser spending to other forms of media and the increased accessibility of free online news content, as well as news content from other sources, which resulted in declines in advertising and paid print circulation volumes and revenue.
+Decreases in print advertising categories are indicative of continuing trends by advertisers towards digital platforms, which are widely available from many sources.
 In the current environment, companies are allocating more of their advertising spending towards programmatic channels that provide digital advertising on multiple platforms with enhanced technology for targeted delivery and measurement.
+In addition, preprint advertising continues to experience a secular decline across the industry and may eventually become obsolete.
+In the third quarter of 2023, the Company made the strategic decision to exit its shared mail program to deliver weekly preprints and inserts.

-In response to the decline in print revenue, the Company has developed agency capabilities, including strategy, creative and media management with a focus on strategic and digital marketing, and data intelligence that provide a measurable return on investment to its clients.
+In response to the decline in print revenue, the Company built agency capabilities, including strategy, creative and media management with a focus on strategic and digital marketing, and data intelligence that provide a measurable return on investment to its clients.
 The Company leverages its news content to improve engagement on the Company's digital platforms that results in increased digital subscriptions and associated revenue.
 The Company also continues to diversify its revenue base by leveraging the available capacity of its existing assets to provide print and distribution services for newspapers and other customers requiring these services, by introducing new advertising and marketing services products, and by increasing circulation prices.